prestia/mediumtonys/_posts/2023-9-6-using-the-gathers-radio.md

 While holding the `clock button`, press the `<< button` to adjust the hour and the `>> button` to adjust the minute.

 ### How do I adjust the volume?
 Tap the `volume up/down button` to adjust the volume by a single step.
 Hold the `volume up/down button` to continuously adjust the volume.

 Volume will be reflected in the `volume display` and the `bar-level display`.

 ### Can I automatically adjust the volume based on vehicle speed?
 Yes.
-Pressing the `auto volume control button` will illuminate the `auto volume control display` and allow your car to automatically increase and decrease volume in line with vehicle speed.
-Pushing the `auto volume control button` again will turn off the `auto volume control display` and return you to volume that was set before enabling auto volume control.
+Pressing the `auto volume control button` will illuminate the `auto volume control display` and allow your car to automatically increase and decrease volume according to vehicle speed.

+Pushing the `auto volume control button` again will turn off the `auto volume control display` and return to volume that was set before enabling the feature.

 ### How do I temporarily turn down the volume?
 Press the `mute button` to significantly reduce the volume.
 Press the `mute button` again to return to the previous volume.

 Note that the mute button _does not_ completely eliminate sound.

 ### How can I change the sound balance?
 Pressing the `loudness button` will illuminate the `loudness display` and change the EQ settings to emphasize treble and bass, with the goal of making music sound more dynamic at low volume.

 Pressing the `loudness button` again will turn off the `loudness display` and return your EQ to a neutral setting.

 ### How can I manually adjust the EQ settings?
-Pressing the `audio mode button` will cycle between `BAS` (`bass display`), `TRE` (`treble display`), `LEFT/RIGHT` (`left speaker display`/`right speaker display`), and `LOW/HI` (`stereo mix display`).
+Pressing the `audio mode button` will cycle between:
+* `BAS` (`bass display`);
+* `TRE` (`treble display`);
+* `LEFT/RIGHT` (`left speaker display`/`right speaker display`); and
+* `LOW/HI` (`stereo mix display`).
 If you don't touch another buttons for 5 seconds, you'll exit this adjustment mode.

-When in the adjustment mode, use the `+/- buttons` to change settings as follows:
+Using the `+/- buttons` will adjust settings as follows:

 | Setting | `- button` | `+ button` |
 |:-------:|:--------:|:--------:|